 Ayushman row: Smriti Irani attacks Rahul, Priyanka over the death of Amethi man

-New Delhi, May 06: BJP's Amethi candidate Smriti Irani on Monday slammed Congress president Rahul Gandhi and his sister Priyanka Gandhi Vadra and accused the Gandhi family of playing politics, even at the cost of a person's life.
+New Delhi, May 06: Bharatiya Janata Party (BJP)'s Amethi candidate Smriti Irani on Monday slammed Congress president Rahul Gandhi and his sister Priyanka Gandhi Vadra and accused the Gandhi family of playing politics, even at the cost of a person's life.

 She was referring to a person who died after he was denied treatment in an Amethi hospital in which Rahul Gandhi is a trustee.